holstegelab/aghub_docs/agh_installing_software.md

 Steps:

 1. Create a conda environment on your local machine.
-For example, you can create a conda environment with the name 'myenv' by running the command `conda create -n myenv`.
+For example, you can create a conda environment with the name 'myenv' by running the command `conda create -n myenv`
+   >[!NOTE]
+   > This assumes you have installed conda already, if not, we recommend the [Miniforge](https://github.com/conda-forge/miniforge#mambaforge) installer.

 2. Install the software packages that you need in this environment.
 For example, you can install the package 'numpy' by running the command `conda install numpy`.